-Join Tim Grey for an in-depth discussion in this video Tone and detail, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Tone and detail, part of Learning HDR (2012).

 One of the key considerations in HDR photography is of course the exposure. …In this example I have six exposures in fact that I am blending into a single HDR result. …And since we are dealing with multiple exposures and a wide range of total values. …It makes sense that we were going to want to pay careful attention to our …overall tonal adjustments for an HDR photo. …In HDR Pro, we have the Tone and Detail adjustments as our primary tool for …affecting the overall tonality in our images. …We have a Gamma slider, which is essentially a mid-tone brightness slider.…

 We also have Exposure, which in large part is a white point adjustment. …And then we have a detail adjustment, and this one you can sort of think of as …being like a sharpening effect or a Clarity adjustment. …We can increase or decrease the level of detail in the image. …I generally start off with the Exposure adjustment, increasing or decreasing, the …overall exposure.
 So, I'll drag the slighter to the right …for example to increase the Exposure, and drag it to the left, to decrease the exposure. …

 - Maximizing detail in a single image

 - Assembling from Bridge or Lightroom

 - HDR Pro adjustment options